 Instead, choose platforms and approaches that take into account data from throughout an organization.
 This can help to highlight hidden relationships that may not otherwise be clear.
 It is also helpful to demonstrate the potential business benefits associated with workforce analytics to encourage congruence and cooperation.

-Employers today have the capacity to obtain more information than ever before about employees.
+Employers today can obtain more information than ever before about employees.
 However, how much about an employee can be tracked before it’s considered to be ‘too much’?

 Tackling data management is essential.
 Before you can have an effective analytics program, it is key to have a system that ensures data quality and accessibility.
 Some general factors that this program should take into consideration include: